Romulus and Remus (1961)

 Directed by anyone interesting?
 Sergio Corbucci - an Italian director who would become famous a few years later for the legendary Spaghetti Western Django (1966) as well as the later Hellbenders (1967) and Great Silence (1969).

-Any violence/gore?
+Any gore or violence ?
 Nothing unusually violent - no blood.
 Some very harsh looking horse trips and falls.

 The DVD